JZhang2024/ChargeMap/README.md

 ## Getting Started

 This section provides instructions to set up and run the project for development and learning purposes.
+The app uses Expo Go for easy testing and deployment.

 ### Prerequisites